Mother arrested for allegedly using stun gun to wake son for Easter church service

 “I made the noise with the Taser, but I did not tase my son.”

 Phoenix police say they found two marks on the teen’s leg and took Dobbins into custody.
-Dobbins spent 12 hours in jail on Easter, KNXV reported.
+Dobbins spent 12 hours in jail on Easter, KNXV-TV reported.

 Police records show Dobbins was charged with one count of child abuse with intent to cause harm.